-The studio sequence consists of three segments: a two-year basic core, a two quarter group of topic studios taken jointly with fourth and fifth year B.Arch. students, and an independent Master's project during the final quarter of design studies.
-Lecture classes in Architecture Theory and History, Human Behavior, Programming, Sustainability, Building Technology, Structures, Codes and Digital Media are closely coordinated with the studio sequence, and students are expected to demonstrate their knowledge of these areas in their design projects.
+The studio sequence consists of three segments: a two-year basic core, topic studios, and a two-quarter Master's project.
+Lecture classes in Architecture Theory and History, Human Behavior, Programming, Sustainability, Professional Practice, Building Technology, Structures, Codes and Digital Media are closely coordinated with the studio sequence, and students are expected to demonstrate their knowledge of these areas in their design projects.
 Students are also required to take classes in the other graduate programs in the College: Landscape Architecture, Urban and Regional Planning and the John T. Lyle Center for Regenerative Studies.

-The first year graduate class usually enrolls between sixteen and twenty students.
-The program, as a whole, has a graduate population of about seventy students.
+The first year graduate class usually enrolls between twelve and sixteen students.
+The program, as a whole, has a graduate population of about sixty students.
 This number keeps the student/faculty ratio small, but is large enough to provide for diversity of backgrounds, experience, and accomplishments.

 For admission to the Master of Architecture program an applicant must have received a baccalaureate degree and have attained an overall undergraduate grade point average of at least 3.0.
 An applicant who does not meet these criteria may be admitted on a conditional basis if evidence of compensating qualifications can be furnished.
 Students may enter the Master of Architecture program in the fall quarter only.
 The Graduate Program accepts non-resident and foreign students.
 If you are applying as a foreign student, please contact the Foreign Student Advisor in Admissions and Outreach at (909) 869-5299.